magentabusiness/magentabusiness.github.io/_includes/templates/edge/install/integration/mqtt-docker.md

 #### Reattaching, stop and start commands

-To reattach to the terminal (to see ThingsBoard remote integration logs), run:
+To reattach to the terminal (to see IoT Hub remote integration logs), run:

 ```
 docker attach tb-pe-mqtt-integration